English Major Exit Portfolio Requirement

 The following semester, portfolios will be read by department members to determine what students are learning from the sequence of courses in the English major.
 The exit portfolio is not returned to the student.
 The results of the portfolio assessment will not affect a student’s GPA or course grades in any way.
 The purpose of this requirement is to comply with a legislative mandate that all state universities assess the learning outcomes of their students.

 Students should print off clean copies of their papers for their portfolios and use a binder clip.
 No folder or portfolio cover is necessary.
+Name of student, Eastern ID #, graduation semester, and ENG 075 Exit Portfolio are indicated on left hand top corner of the reflective essay.
 Should you have any questions regarding a missing paper or the like, please contact the chair of the department to discuss options.

 Final papers and not drafts or responses are expected.
 See the Reflective Letter Guidelines.
 They are also available in the “Guide for English Majors,” which you can pick up in the department office, Webb Hall 225.
 In the meantime, remember to save papers that you write for classes and be prepared to submit a portfolio before you graduate.